LibCity/Bigscity-LibCity-Docs/source/user_guide/data/args_for_data.md

 - Other uncommon parameters

   Note: Some traffic prediction models implement traffic prediction by modeling closeness/period/trend, and use `len_closeness`/`len_period`/`len_trend` data as historical data for prediction instead of the above parameters `input_window` and `output_window`, so the following parameters are added:

-  - `points_per_hour`: How many time steps are there in an hour, for example, if the dataset has a time step of 5 min, it is 12.

   - `len_closeness`: The length of the closeness time slice sequence.
   - `len_period`: The length of the period time slice sequence.